hypo69/hypo/docs/gemini/consultant/ru/product/product.md

         :param kwargs: Arbitrary keyword arguments.
         """
         super().__init__(*args, **kwargs)
+        # ... # Placeholder for remaining init
-        # ... (rest of the __init__ method)
+        # # Example of using logger
+        # try:
+        #    result = some_function()
+        #    logger.info(f"Function returned: {result}")
+        # except Exception as e:
+        #    logger.error(f"Error in some_function: {e}")

     @staticmethod
     def get_parent_categories(id_category: int, dept: int = 0) -> list:
         """
-        Collects parent categories for a given category ID.
+        Collects parent categories from the specified category.
+        Duplicates the function get_parents() from the Category class.

-        :param id_category: The ID of the category.
+        :param id_category: ID of the category.
         :type id_category: int
-        :param dept: The depth of the category (default is 0).
+        :param dept: Depth of the category.
         :type dept: int
-        :raises TypeError: if ``id_category`` is not an integer.
+        :raises TypeError: if id_category is not an integer.
-        :raises ValueError: If ``id_category`` is not a valid category ID.
+        :raises ValueError: if id_category is less than 1.
-        :returns: A list of parent category IDs.
+        :returns: List of parent categories.
         :rtype: list
         """
         if not isinstance(id_category, int):
             logger.error("id_category must be an integer")
             raise TypeError("id_category must be an integer")
+        if id_category < 1:
+            logger.error("id_category must be greater than 0")
+            raise ValueError("id_category must be greater than 0")
         try:
-            return Category.get_parents(id_category, dept)
+            return Category.get_parents(id_category, dept)  # Try calling the function except Exception as e:
-        except Exception as e:  # More robust error handling logger.error(f"Error getting parent categories for id_category {id_category}: {e}") raise  # Re-raise the exception to propagate it further up
+            logger.error(f"Error getting parent categories: {e}")
+            raise
 ```